FLiMS: a Fast Lightweight 2-way Merger for Sorting: Background

 \subsection{High-throughput 2-way mergers}

 The high-throughput 2-way mergers are the main building blocks of the aforementioned merge trees.

 A merger for 2 already-sorted sublists of fixed length can be modified to merge 2 lists of arbitrary length in streaming fashion.
-Then, it can be used as a building block for a parallel merge tree, in order to merge many lists simultaneously.
+Then it can be used as a building block for a parallel merge tree to merge many lists concurrently.

 Most of them are based on the two popular sorting networks: Batcher's odd-even mergesort and the bitonic sorter \cite{batcher}.
 These two sorting networks have the same number of stages and can be built hierarchically using 2 sorters of half the input and an appropriately sized merger to merge two equally-sized sorted sublists.
 The merger part consumes the last \(log_2(n)\) stages in both sorting networks, where \(n\) is the number of inputs.
 This merge block is optimised and/or combined with additional logic to work as a parallel merger for longer lists as streams.